epicentre-msf/outbreak-tools/README.md

 In three steps:

-1- Define the configurations of your linelist in a setup file.
-It is basically an excel file with sheets referring to differents configurations to take in account when bulding the linelist.
+1- Download the setup file and add the configurations of your linelist in it.
+The setup file is basically an excel file with sheets referring to differents configurations to take in account when bulding the linelist.
+Remember to check the setup for eventual errors before importing it in the designer.

-2- Use or not a [geobase](https://reports.msf.net/secure/app/outbreak-tools-geoapp) related to your linelist.
+2- Use a [geobase](https://reports.msf.net/secure/app/outbreak-tools-geoapp) related to your linelist.
+You can choose to generate a linelist without a geobase which is optional.
+You can also import a geobase in the created linelist if you want.

-3- Feed the designer with a valid setup file with/without a valid geobase and it generates a linelist using the configurations you have defined.
+3- Feed the designer with a **valid**  setup file (a setup file without errors in it) with/without a geobase and it generates a linelist using the configurations you have defined.

-The linelist designer requires Excel >= Excel 2010 and works on Windows and Mac Os.
+**The linelist designer requires Excel >= Excel 2010** and works on both Windows and Mac operating sytems.
 Automation of the work can be done on R (**only works on a windows machine**) using the provided [R script](https://github.com/epicentre-msf/outbreak-tools/raw/main/Rscripts/run_designer_on_windows.R) as example.
-It sends the required parameters for the designer to a vbscript which in turn opens excel and runs the routines for linelist creation.
+It sends the required parameters for the designer to a [vbscript](https://github.com/epicentre-msf/outbreak-tools/raw/main/Rscripts/rundesigner.vbs) which in turn opens excel and runs the routines for linelist creation.